Groups, Orders, and Dynamics: General Properties

 \begin{question} Does there exist a sequence of compact, hyperbolic 3-manifolds whose injectivity radius converges to infinity and whose $\pi_1$ are non left-orderable~?
 (Examples of non left-orderable 3-manifold groups appear in \cite{CD,prit}.) \end{question}

 This question seems to have an affirmative but difficult solution.
 Indeed, it is not very hard to prove that, if $\Gamma$ is the $\pi_1$ of a compact, hyperbolic 3-manifold with nontrivial first Betti number, then $\Gamma$ is left-orderable (it is actually Conrad-orderable, in the terminology of \S \ref{general-Conrad}; see \cite{fourier}).
-A sequence of compact, hyperbolic 3-manifolds with trivial first Betti number and whose injectivity radius converges to infinite appears in \cite{frank-cal-dunfield}.
+A sequence of compact, hyperbolic 3-manifolds with trivial first Betti number and whose injectivity radius converge to infinite appears in \cite{frank-cal-dunfield}.
 However, it seems hard to adapt the methods therein to show that the $\pi_1$ of infinitely many of these manifolds are non left-orderable.
 Actually, an obvious difficulty comes from the fact that they are virtually orderable, as was mentioned above.

-Despite the above, it was cleverly noticed by Dunfield and included in the work of Kionke and Raimbauld (see \cite{K-R}) that there is an hyperbolic 3-manifold whose $\pi_1$ is known to be non left-orderable and for which a lower estimate of its injectivity radius allows applying the results described in Example \ref{hyper}, thus concluding that it admits a locally-invariant order, hence it satisfies the U.P.P.
-This yields a negative answer to Question \ref{linnell-qu} above.
-As Kionke and Raimbauld point out, the next question remains open:
+Despite the above, it was cleverly noted by Dunfield and included in the work of Kionke and Raimbault (see \cite{K-R}) that there is an hyperbolic 3-manifold whose $\pi_1$ is known to be non left-orderable and for which a lower estimate of its injectivity radius allows applying the results described in Example \ref{hyper}.
+This is enough to conclude that it admits a locally-invariant order, hence it satisfies the U.P.P.
+As Kionke and Raimbault point out, the next question remains open.

-\begin{question} Does there exist a U.P.P.-group that is not weakly diffuse ? \end{question}
+\begin{question} Does there exist a U.P.P.-group that is not weakly diffuse~? \end{question}

 \vsp

 \begin{small}\begin{ejer} Consider the subset

 of the crystallographic group $\Gamma = \langle a,b \!: a^2 b a^2 = b, b^2 a b^2 = a \rangle$ introduced in \S \ref{no-torsion}.